gopokes1986/Boilerplate-Flask-SQLAlchemy-with-Docker/README.md

 # Boilerplate-Flask-SQLAlchemy-with-Docker

-This is a base template of Flask application containerized using Docker.
+This is a base template of Flask application containerized using Docker (using Python 3.7)

 The Flask application have a base template to connect to Sqlalchemy back-end and it also has the base template for Blueprint too.